ninformations/restheart-docker/README.md

     docker start restheart

-but it's not recommended.
-As RESTHeart is a stateless service, best Docker practices would suggest to just delete the stopped container with
+but it's **not recommended**: RESTHeart is a stateless service, best Docker practices would suggest to just delete the stopped container with `docker rm restheart` or to run it in foreground with the `--rm` parameter, so that it will be automatically removed when it exits.

-    docker rm restheart

-and re-create a new one, it's ligthing fast and you are sure you are starting with a clean instance.

 The MongoDB container instead is stateful, so if you delete it then you'll lose all data unless you attached to it a persistent volume.
-In this case you might prefer to start it again, so that your data is preserved.
+In this case you might prefer to start it again, so that your data is preserved, or ypu might prefer to attach a [Docker Volume](https://docs.docker.com/userguide/dockervolumes/) to it.

 To stop MongoDb issue